richgames/richgames.github.io/README.md

-# Rich Games site based on Poole using Jekyll
+# Shop site based on Poole using Jekyll